 A. Complaints and Student Conduct Hearings

 1. Any member of the College community may file a complaint or charge against a student for violations of the Student Code of Conduct.
 A complaint or allegation must be prepared in writing and directed to the Student Conduct Administrator.
-Any complaint or allegation should be submitted as soon as possible after the event takes place.
+Complaints or allegations should be submitted as soon as possible after the event takes place.

 2. The Student Conduct Administrator conducts an investigation to determine if the allegations have merit.